tombenke/easer/README.md

 - Environment: `WEBSERVER_USE_PDMS`
 - Config object property: `webServer.usePdms`.
 - Default value: `false`.

+Define the name of the NATS topic where the REST API calls will be forwarded:
+- CLI parameter: `--pdmsTopic <topic-name>`.
+- Config object property: `webServer.pdmsTopic`.
+- Default value: "easer".

 Define the URI of the NATS server used by the pdms adapter:
 - CLI parameter: `-n <nats-uri>`, or `--natsUri <nats-uri>`.